 To do so, Norma Rossler estimates that an effective strategy consists of focusing on the new generation that is arriving on the job market.
 By giving young women the opportunity to improve their résumé and carve out a place for themselves in the media and technology industries, current employers can contribute to reversing the trend.

-Apprenticeship Program for female directors: The Academy of Canadian Cinema & Television plans to launch in 2017 a hands-on learning and networking program to support Canada’s female producers.
+Academy Apprenticeship for Women Directors: The Academy of Canadian Cinema & Television launched in 2017 a hands-on learning and networking program to support Canada’s female producers.

 Breaking Barriers Film Fund: This CBC fund finances English-language feature film projects that are scripted or directed by Canadian women, Aboriginals, members of visible minorities and the disabled.